14 Kitchen Essentials You Need In Your Apartment

 11. Kitchen Hand Towels

 You know when you’re doing a ton of dishes and you finally pull your poor arms out of the murky water and immediately want to sanitize yourself?
-Start by having a hand towel on hand to hang on your oven or keep in a drawer that will, at the very least, keep you dry.
+Start by having a hand towel to hang on your oven or keep in a drawer that will, at the very least, keep you dry.
 Also, you’ll feel fairly fancy when you find a set of hand towels that offer a pop of color or personality to your kitchen.
 We love this minimalist set, but we highly recommend you go crazy with your personal tastes here.